-A letter of recommendation from your guidance or academic counselor is required.
-Typically this recommendation will come from the parent who is the primary teacher.
-We also suggest that you also include a personal recommendation from a tutor, a teacher, an extracurricular activity sponsor, or an adult other than a parent who can effectively speak to your performance.
+A letter of recommendation is required from either your academic counselor or a teacher in a core academic subject, (e.g., English/language arts, mathematics, science, social science, or language other than English).
+Typically, this recommendation will come from the parent who is the primary teacher.
+We also suggest that you include a personal recommendation from a tutor, a teacher, an extracurricular activity sponsor, or an adult other than a parent who can effectively speak to your performance.

-In order to more completely evaluate the student, an admission essay, extracurricular activities, and a required admission interview will be reviewed to provide insight for overall preparedness, leadership skills and outside experiences.
-Please schedule your admission interview before February 1st.
+In order to more completely evaluate the student, an admission essay, extracurricular activities and a strongly suggested admission interview will be reviewed to provide insight for overall preparedness, leadership skills and outside experiences.

 If you have any questions regarding requirements for homeschooled students, please contact the Office of Admission.